Last update: February 2023

-In the context of Somalia, applications by persons falling under the following profiles should be examined carefully.
-Based on an individual assessment, such applicants may be found to not qualify as civilians under Article 15(c) QD.
+In the context of Syria, applications by persons falling under the following profiles should be examined carefully.
+Based on an individual assessment, such applicants may be found not to qualify as civilians under Article 15(c) QD.
 For example:

 It should be noted that actively taking part in hostilities is not limited to openly carrying arms but could also include substantial logistical and/or administrative support to combatants.

-Exclusion considerations may also apply (see chapter Exclusion).
+Exclusion considerations may also apply (see the chapter 8.
+Exclusion).